brikis98/yevgeniy-brikman-homepage/_posts/2019-11-28-the-end-of-dieting-how-to-live-for-life.md

 2. **The _nutritarian diet_: maximize nutrients per calorie consumed.**

-    - The book introduces a diet where the goal is to maximize the ratio of nutrients (which includes macronutrients such as protein, carbs, fat and micronutrients such asvitamins, minerals, and phytochemicals) to calories consumed (N / C).
+    - The book introduces a diet where the goal is to maximize the ratio of nutrients (which includes macronutrients such as protein, carbs, fat and micronutrients such as vitamins, minerals, and phytochemicals) to calories consumed (N / C).
     - If you optimize for eating foods with the highest N / C ratio, you'll naturally gravitate towards more natural, plant-based foods (again, veggies, beans, mushrooms, berries, and seeds), and naturally gravitate away from highly processed empty-calorie foods (sweets, sodas, alcohol, etc).
     - Again, the scientific evidence here is strong that this will improve your health.
     - They even worked out something called the [Aggregate Nutrient Density Index (ANDI)](https://www.drfuhrman.com/content-image.ashx?id=73gjzcgyvqi9qywfg7055r) so you can see how various foods stack up.